Cristiano Ronaldo's 101 Portugal goals: Europe's top international scorer

 The Portugal forward had overtaken Ferenc Puskás's European record of 84 during the 2018 FIFA World Cup, and the 35-year-old achieved his century with a free-kick against the Swedes in Solna on 8 September 2020.

 Iran's Ali Daei (109) is the only man in world football to have outscored him.
-(Several women have amassed 100 international goals, with the world record being Christine Sinclair’s 186 for Canada and the European best of 128 held by Germany’s Birgit Prinz.)
+Several women have amassed 100 international goals, with Christine Sinclair’s 186 for Canada the world record.
+The European best of 128 is held by Germany’s Birgit Prinz.

 Europe's all-time top international goalscorers